aristanetworks/avd/ansible_collections/arista/avd/examples/media/README.md

 ## Introduction

-This example is meant to be used as the logical second step in introducing AVD to new users, directly following the [Introduction to Ansible and AVD](../../docs/getting-started/intro-to-ansible-and-avd.md) section.
+This example is the logical second step in introducing AVD to new users, following the [Introduction to Ansible and AVD](../../docs/getting-started/intro-to-ansible-and-avd.md) section.
 The idea is that new users with access to virtual switches (using Arista vEOS-lab or cEOS) can learn how to generate configuration and documentation for a complete fabric environment.
 Users with access to physical switches will have to adapt a few settings.
 This is all documented inline in the comments included in the YAML files.
-If a lab with virtual or physical switches is not accessible, this example can also be used to only generate the output from AVD if required.
+If a lab with virtual or physical switches is not accessible, this example can also be used to only generate the output from AVD if required

-The example includes and describes all the AVD files and their content used, to build a pure Layer 3 Leaf-Spine (L3LS) network covering a single network fabric.
+The example includes and describes all the AVD files and their content used to build a pure Layer 3 Leaf-Spine (L3LS) network covering a single network fabric.
 No EVPN/VXLAN overlay is used.

 It is aimed at users in the broadcasting industry interested in building a network capable of Seamless Protection Switching (SMPTE 2022-7) using the following:

 - Two (virtual) spine switches, one for Amber and one for Blue
-- Four (virtual) leaf switches, two for Amber and two for Blue, all serving endpoints such as cameras, microphones, multiviewers etc.
+- Four (virtual) leaf switches, two for Amber and two for Blue, all serving endpoints such as cameras, microphones, multiviewers, etc.
-- Two (virtual) leaf switches, used for PTP connectivity to/from the redundant PTP Grandmasters.
+- Two (virtual) leaf switches used for PTP connectivity to/from the redundant PTP Grandmasters.

 Ansible playbooks are included to show the following:

 - Building the intended configuration and documentation
 - Deploying the configuration directly to the switches using eAPI
-- Deploying the configuration via CloudVision to the switches, thereby including a full change-based workflow with rollback capability etc.
+- Deploying the configuration via CloudVision to the switches, thereby including an entire change-based workflow with rollback capability etc.

 ## Installation

 Requirements to use this example:

-- Follow the installation guide for AVD found [here](../../docs/installation/collection-installation.md).
+- Follow the [installation guide](../../docs/installation/collection-installation.md) for AVD.
 - Run the following playbook to copy the AVD **examples** to your current working directory, for example `ansible-avd-examples`:

 `ansible-playbook arista.avd.install_examples`